Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-{\bf (3.3.1) Ground Infrastructure Attack}.
+{\bf ({ Cyber} Attacker Subcapability 3.3.1) Ground Infrastructure Attack}.
 This attack \cite{smailes2023dishing, remy2025sok} modifies the position of an antenna in the ground station component of a ground segment.
 Both attack {\em entry point} and {\em impact point} are the ground segment.
 The consequence is that the victim ground segment cannot receive data from, or transmit data to, the space segment, which may suffer from further consequences, such as conjunction, which is why this attack is accommodated in our taxonomy.

-{\bf (3.3.2) Spacecraft Attack}.
-This attack \cite{thebarge2022developing, remy2025sok} prevents the operating system in the bus system component of a spacecraft from operating properly, such as executing a forkbomb to depleting the computer resources.
-The attack {\em entry point} is the ground segment, and the {\em impact point} is the space segment.
+{\bf ({ Cyber} Attacker Subcapability 3.3.2) Spacecraft Attack}.
+This attack attempts to prevents the operating system in the bus system component of a spacecraft from operating properly (e.g., executing a forkbomb to depleting the computer resources) \cite{thebarge2022developing, remy2025sok}.
+The attack {\em entry point} is in the ground segment, and the {\em impact point} is in the space segment.
 The consequence is that the operating system of a victim spacecraft is rendered unresponsive.

+{\bf ({ Cyber} Attacker Subcapability 3.3.3) Space Networks Attack}.
+This attack congests space networks with malicious traffic \cite{onen2004denial, usman2020mitigating}.
+Although it relies on Internet-based protocols (e.g., ICMP), {the space network data is} still modulated and encoded into RF signals, which are relayed between spacecraft in a space network.
+Moreover, limitations of space networks (e.g., longer transmission time) may amplify the effectiveness of the attack.
+DoS (Denial of Service) defense mechanisms, such as deploying additional resources \cite{mirkovic2004taxonomy}, are not applicable to space networks in a timely manner, as additional resources may translate to additional spacecraft.
+The attack {\em entry point} is in the ground segment and {\em impact point} is in the space and link segments.
+The consequence is that space network communication capabilities are degraded.

-{\bf (3.4) Vulnerability Exploitation Attacks}.
-This attack \cite{hitefield2018exploiting, ear2023characterizing} exploits vulnerabilities in the bus system component of the target spacecraft, which controls the radio.
+{\bf ({ Cyber} Attacker Capability 3.4) Space-based Vulnerability Exploitation Attacks}.
+These attacks \cite{hitefield2018exploiting, ear2023characterizing} exploit vulnerabilities in the bus system component of a target spacecraft, which controls the radio.
 For instance, the attacker sends a malformed packet to exploit a buffer overflow vulnerability in the software that controls the radio, preventing the radio from operating correctly.
-Note that this attack does not require the attacker to have initial access to the ground segment because the attacker can succeed by using a malicious signal.
-Both attack {\em entry point} and {\em impact point} are the space segment.
+These attacks do not require the attacker to have initial access to the ground segment because the attacker can succeed by using a malicious signal.
+Both attack {\em entry point} and {\em impact point} are in the space segment.
 The consequence is that the victim spacecraft is unable to transmit or receive data.